 Many of the regular sensory triggers that have us grabbing for our water in the summer are lessened in the winter.
 This can be potentially dangerous.
 Just because we don’t FEEL as thirsty, certainly does not mean that our bodies do not need regular hydration during cold weather activities.

 In fact, the opposite is true.
 Consider this: Do you recall seeing your breath in the air last time it was cold enough?
-That is water vapor leaving your body, and hence, increased fluid lost overall!
+That is water vapor leaving your body, and hence, increased fluid loss leading to winter dehydration!

 Keep all of this in mind as we head into the colder months ahead.
 Staying proactive about your hydration will be more important than ever.
 Remember to keep your daily liquids consumption in proportion to your activity levels.